MicrosoftDocs/azure-docs/articles/security-center/alerts-suppression-rules.md

 - suppress alerts that you've identified as false positives

-- alerts that are being triggered too often to be useful
+- suppress alerts that are being triggered too often to be useful

 Your suppression rules define the criteria for which alerts should be automatically dismissed.